driesvints/dotfiles/readme.md

 mackup backup
 ```

 You can tweak the shell theme, the Oh My Zsh settings and much more.
-Go through the files in this repo and tweak everthing to your liking.
+Go through the files in this repo and tweak everything to your liking.

 Enjoy your own Dotfiles!